Skip to content

 • Related Articles

-Here are six creative ways to make your room colder without using an air conditioner:
+Here are six practical ways to cool a room without an air conditioner.
+Combine several for the best result.

 how to make my room colder with a fan